sj1999-BIT/tp/docs/UserGuide.md

 </div>

 ### Deleting a person : `delete`
+This feature allows you to remove a person entry in your contact that you no longer wish to track in the future.

 To delete a person from the contact list via index/name/tag:
 1. Type the command in the command box with either of the following formats:<br>
     * `delete INDEX` or <br>